screepers/screeps-typescript-starter/README.md

 ```

 Then change the `username` and `password` properties with your Screeps credentials.

+If you want to push your code to another branch, for example, if you have some sort of a staging branch where you test around in Simulation mode, we have left a `branch` option for you to easily change the target branch of the upload process.
+The `default` branch is set as the default.

 **WARNING: DO NOT** commit this file into your repository!